alanpaterson82/project4-blog/README.md

-## Introduction
+# Superheroes Unite

 Superheroes Unite is my fourth portfolio project and is a Superhero blog with posts relating to the Marvel and DC Universes.
-It's aimed at anyone who has an exisitng, or new interest in the world of superheroes, and who may even be keen to submit their own comments on existing posts.
+It's aimed at anyone who has an exisitng, or new interest in the world of superheroes, and who may be keen to submit their own comments on existing posts.

 The full website is available to view [here](https://project4-blog-ap-0464f823fc69.herokuapp.com/)